aehilla/data310_spring2020/feb3_responses_updated.md

+## Feb 3 Homework:
-## Updated response using home prices model with three variables
+### Updated response using home prices model with three variables

 The updated script I made to predict housing price predicts based on square footage, number of bedrooms, and number of bathrooms.